|Logan International Airport, Boston MA|

 There are four terminals.
-Note that all international flights arrive at Terminal E, even though some inernational flights may depart from other terminals.
+Note that all international flights arrive at Terminal E, even though some international flights may depart from other terminals.

-Terminal A serves Alaska Airlines, Delta Air Lines, Delta Shuttle, and Sun Country.
+Terminal A serves Delta Air Lines, Southwest, and WestJet.
 However, international arrivals are all at Terminal E because that's where the Customs and Immigration services are located.

-Terminal B serves Air Canada/Express, American Airlines, Frontier, PenAir, Spirit Airlines, United Airlines, US Airlways, US Airways Express, US Airways Shuttle (to New York-LaGuardia and Washington DC), and Virgin America.
+Terminal B serves Air Canada, American Airlines & its Shuttle, PenAir, Spirit Airlines, United Airlines, and Virgin America.
 All international arrivals are at Terminal E, however.

-Terminal C, which includes the former Terminal D, serves Cape Air, Emirates, and JetBlue Airway.
+Terminal C, which includes the former Terminal D, serves Aer Lingus, Alaska Airlines, Cape Air, Emirates, JetBlue Airways, Sun Country Airlines, and TAP Portugal.
 As with other terminals, all international arrivals are at Terminal E.